Butterbrot123/Antik-Laden/README.md

 Hi there ✋!

-I made a website for an Antique Store with React and Vite.
+I made a website for an antique store with React and Vite.

 # React + Vite